Applying For University – How Do You Start?

 Use your waiting time to do more research

 Once you’ve sent off your UCAS application, the long wait begins!
 Don’t just forget all about it, though.
-You can use the waiting period to research more about the university you have applied for.
+You can use the waiting period to research more about the university you have applied to.
 What societies can you join in Fresher’s Week?
-What support does the uni offer in terms of accommodation, careers advice, work experience, student finance, and wellbeing?
-See if you can attend a University Open Day, if you haven’t already.
-You can attend physically, and you can also explore the possibility of Virtual Open Days too.
+What support does the uni offer in terms of accommodation, careers advice, work experience, student finance, and well-being?
+See if you can attend a University Open Day if you haven’t already.
+You can attend physically, and you can also explore the possibility of Virtual Open Days.

 Aim for success and start thinking about ways to save and earn money to help your student loan stretch as far as possible.
 The future is bright!